 INTRODUCTION

 One of the leading causes of illness and mortality worldwide continues to be bloodstream infection (BSI).
 Geographical variables can affect the variety of organisms that have been documented to cause BSI.
 Clinical staff members in charge of intensive care unit (ICU) patients face some of the most challenging issues when it comes to BSI1,2.
-Antimicrobial resistance is spreading globally for a variety of causes, the most significant of which being the rise in prescriptions, distribution in poorer nations, and indiscriminate use.
-A significant concern to global public health continues to be the estimated 700,000–multiple million deaths that take place each year3.
+Antimicrobial resistance is spreading globally for a variety of causes, the most significant of which isthe rise in prescriptions, distribution in poorer nations, and indiscriminate use.
+A significant concern forglobal public health continues to be the estimated 700,000–multiple million deaths that take place each year3.
 Antimicrobial resistance-related mortality may become more common over time, according to predictions made by the World Health Organization (WHO) and United Nations study4,5.
 Antimicrobial resistance (AMR) is a significant public health risk in the modern era.
 Antimicrobial resistance bacteria are growing rapidly in a variety of hospital departments around the globe, but the issue is particularly severe and complicated in Yemen8–16.
-Regarding some specifics of the earlier research in Yemen, these studies mainly concentrated on examining the sensitivity to antibiotics for each bacterial isolate separately8-16, whereas the current study examined resistance to all bacterial isolates and also determined the temporal correlation of the rate of increase in the prevalence of bacterial isolate resistance to the studied antibiotics.Antimicrobial resistance is expected to become one of the major causes of death among hospitalized patients, especially immunocompromised patients such as ICU patients in developing countries including Yemen as well as even in developed countries, if appropriate control and prevention measures are not taken17-19.Antibiotics must be administered and used properly to treat bacterial infections20.
+Regarding some specifics of the earlier research in Yemen, these studies mainly concentrated on examining the sensitivity to antibiotics for each bacterial isolate separately8-16, whereas the current study examined resistance to all bacterial isolates and also determined the temporal correlation of the rate of increase in the prevalence of bacterial isolate resistance to the studied antibiotics.Antimicrobial resistance is expected to become one of the major causes of death among hospitalized patients, especially immunocompromised patients such as ICU patients in developing countries, including Yemen, as well as even in developed countries if appropriate control and prevention measures are not taken17-19.Antibiotics must be administered and used properly to treat bacterial infections20.
 Therefore, improper antibiotic prescribing and abuse may contribute to the development of pathogenic bacteria that are resistant to antibiotics, a limitation on available treatments, a lengthening of hospital stays, an increase in treatment expenses, and ultimately a rise in mortality21.

 There is growing worry around the globe regarding the incidence of antibiotic resistance in blood-borne isolates22.
 BSI must therefore be regularly monitored.
 The inappropriate and illogical use of antibiotics has contributed to an increase in the development of antibiotic resistance (AMR) in Yemen, where the burden of infectious disease is among the highest in the world23.
 The AMR situation in Yemen has also been exacerbated by poor economic conditions, limited infrastructure, a high disease load, and unrestricted over-the-counter sales of cheap antibiotics24,25.
 Awareness of hospital-specific baseline microbial resistance protects against irrational use of antibiotics.
 This may help progress towards preventing the spread of antibiotic resistance and could be termed proper antibiotic stewardship26.

 The WHO Global Action Plan on antibiotic Resistance27 states that raising awareness of antibiotic resistance in research and monitoring initiatives around the globe is crucial.
 Monitoring bacterial resistance is important and has many advantages, such as: 1) providing data on the rate of bacterial resistance, 2) assisting in the selection of appropriate antibiotics and thereby reducing the rate of bacterial resistance, 3) reducing hospitalization rates and treatment costs, and 4) resulting in low mortality rates [20].
-Hence, determining the epidemiological profiles and antibiotic resistance of bacteria isolated from ICU sepsis patients admitted to 4 specialized hospitals in Sana'a city in 2022 is the purpose of the current study.
+Hence, determining the epidemiological profiles and antibiotic resistance of bacteria isolated from ICU sepsis patients admitted to fourspecialized hospitals in Sana'a city in 2022 is the purpose of the current study.

 SUBJECTS AND METHODS